Nika69420/mind-well/CONTRIBUTING.md

-# Contributing to Mind Check
+# Contributing to Mind Well

-Thank you for your interest in contributing to Mind Check!
+Thank you for your interest in contributing to Mind Well!
 We appreciate your help in making this app even better.
 This document provides guidelines for contributing to the project.
 Please take a moment to read through the guidelines before getting started.

 ## Getting Started